analogdevicesinc/TMC-API/tmc/ic/TMC5272/README.md

 The description of the functions that the user needs are as follows:
 - The functions tmc5272_readRegister and tmc5272_writeRegister are used to read and write the registers respectively.
 These functions check the current active bus and calls the bus-specific function e.g readRegisterUART, etc.
 - The bus specific function constructs the datagram and further calls the bus specific callback.
-- The user needs to externally implement this callback or HAL wrapper function that should further call the hardware sepecific read/write function for that particular bus type.
+- The user needs to externally implement this callback or HAL wrapper function that should further call the hardware specific read/write function for that particular bus type.

 ### How to use